irenealgi/irenealegre.com/the-nanny-app.md

 ## First Versions

-Before we begin, let’s remember the original — hand-drawn– wireframes for The Nanny App.
-These are the screens on which I based my visual design.

-Playing with colour palettes is free — your time shouldn’t be, but that’s a different conversation–, so I just had a blast.
-Here are all the colour combos I came up with during the first phase of visual design.

-You may be wondering which of these I picked out for my first iteration.
-Well, it turns out none of them made me happy.
-So I went with what you’ll find below instead.

 **I started with orange as my main accent colour.** I thought it’d be warm and cheerful, but because I went for a very saturated hue, I found the colour was actually rather overwhelming.